hypermedia-app/creta/docs/README.md

 [dc]: https://tdan.com/the-data-centric-revolution-data-centric-vs-data-driven/20288
 [hydra]: http://www.hydra-cg.com/spec/latest/core/

+## Why

+APIs built with Creta (Knossos), are different from any other because they really follow the Hypermedia constraint of REST by providing all information to the clients at runtime.

+The data-centric approach means that every aspect of the API's behaviour is controlled directly using... the API itself.
+Create data models?
+Add access control to allow clients to make requests?
+Create new resources?
+All of those actions can be done with little more than `curl`.

+## Core packages

 The project consists of multiple components, which can be combined according to specific needs:

-## Core packages

 ### @hydrofoil/labyrinth